Why amenities and sense of community are essential for not losing tenants

 The reality is still typically outdated technology, with limited communication and generic approach.
 A multi-tenant building, for example, should be using technology to constantly gauge each tenant's needs.
 Even within organizations needs can vary.
 In an office setting, this might mean that a single tenant can have different needs for their legal team as they do

 Could you lose $1M?

-The cost of losing a single tenant is too high to ignore. $1.25 million for every 10,000 square feet to be precise (according to simple math that our company, Spaceflow, done together with Colliers, where we calculated refurbishment cost and 6 months of lost income from lease).
+The cost of losing a single tenant is too high to ignore. $1.25 million for every 10,000 square feet to be precise (according to numbers from Colliers: refurbishment and 6 months of lost income from lease).